 As photographers and artists, we are usually on a tight budget since we are always buying (or wanting to buy) new gear.
 So when there are easy ways to cut some corners, giving us a few extra pennies to put toward the next lens on our wish list, we take it.
 Reflectors aren’t pricey photography accessories, and they certainly go a long way in helping us shape our light.
-As some guy once said, “A penny saved is a penny earned,” (Yes, I know it was Benjamin Franklin) and this following tutorial from The Slanted Lens shows us a way to pinch some of those pennies by making your own reflector.
+If you’re looking for a DIY reflector, we’ve found 3 different methods that we’ll share with you below.

 Using only a piece of bead foam from Home Depot, you can make a nice reflector with minimal effort.
 In the video, Jay P. has to actually cut his very large piece of insulation board, but he mentions that you can buy smaller pieces to suit your needs.
 Once he cuts it in half, he tears off the silver part on one side to reveal a plain white background and tapes the two parts together with gaffer tape.